+Appendices

-Appendices A Objectives
+A Objectives

 Strategic, overarching sustainability objective Compliance with EA National FCERM Strategy and Sunderland CC corporate objectives Strategic LFRMS objective/aim Specific LFRMS Objective Reduce risk to people Understand the risk Reduce risk to people by understanding current and future flood risk so that measures can be targeted at those most at risk.
 1a) Assess the risk of local flooding across the city so that measures and schemes can be prioritised according to risk, taking into account climate change.
 Risk based investment 1b) Manage flood risk to people and property by establishing the LLFA with strategic leadership of flood risk in SCC.
 Impact of climate change on risk and climate change adaptability of schemes 1c) Identify where assets may influence the impact of local flood risk to improve the management of Council owned drainage and flood management assets (people and economy).
 Community focus and partnership working 2) Minimise the impact of local flooding on communities.
 2a) Protect the most vulnerable communities and increase the resilience of communities to current and future flood risk (climate change).
 Engaging with communities - realistic expectations and consultation Social Engaging with communities - flood awareness and emergency response Our communities, residents and businesses are at the centre of everything we do.
 Planning and development control as flood risk management Manage the impact of new development on flood risk to communities and the economy.
 3a) Reduce the impact development has on flood risk to people and the economy, when allocating land (and permitting development) and by ensuring development reduces the causes and impacts of flooding.
-Reduce risk to critical services and infrastructure 1a) Assess the risk to critical infrastructure and services across Sunderland CC so that measures and schemes can be prioritised where there is a need.
-5a) Assess the economic impact of flooding and Reduce the economic impact of flooding Undertaking schemes and maintenance in a proportionate, economically sustainable way.
-5) Reduce risk to the economy by understanding current and future flood risk so that measures can be targeted at the most cost beneficial way. the cost of measures so that investment can be targeted in the most cost beneficial way taking into account climate change.
+Reduce risk to critical Supporting infrastructure, such as utilities, transport, schools, health, leisure services and energy enable thriving, healthy and sustainable communities 4) Reduce flood risk to critical services and infrastructure.
+1a) Assess the risk to critical infrastructure and services across Sunderland CC so that measures and schemes can be prioritised where there is a need.
+Reduce the economic impact of flooding Undertaking schemes and maintenance in a proportionate, economically sustainable way.
+5) Reduce risk to the economy by understanding current and future flood risk so that measures can be targeted at the most cost beneficial way.
+Sa) Assess the economic impact of flooding and the cost of measures so that investment can be targeted in the most cost beneficial way taking into account climate change.
 Economic Catchment/multi flood source integrated into scheme planning.
-Seeking opportunities for packaging work 5b) Manage multiple sources of flood risk by working in close collaboration with the Environment Agency and other stakeholders to deliver schemes with multiple partners and funders.
-Eco Identifying multiple benefits that go with schemes Sc) Ensure the sustainability of flood risk management by ensuring maintenance is properly taken into account
+Seeking opportunities for packaging work Sb) Manage multiple sources of flood risk by working in close collaboration with the Environment Agency and other stakeholders to deliver schemes with multiple partners and funders.
+Econ Identifying multiple benefits that go with schemes 5c) Ensure the sustainability of flood risk management by ensuring maintenance is properly taken into account